![]() |

 The upper parking lot—sometimes referred to as the "main" or "top" parking lot—is the lot located between Evans Pond and the main entrance to the library.
 On May 20, 2025 (23 months into this estimated 18-month project), the City of San Diego Deputy Director of Library Operations accurately described the status of the upper lot as "The top parking lot was renovated and additional spaces were added, which include ADA access, and Electric Vehicle dedicated spaces.
 The number of original parking spaces were 25 and now the top lot has 34 parking stalls, a gain of 9 parking spaces."
 Lower Parking Lot

 The lower parking lot—sometimes referred to as the "bottom" parking lot—is the lot located between the north side of the library building and Scripps Lake Drive.
 This lot was blocked off from access by vehicles on Q3 2023, partially excavated, and used for storage of construction equipment and piles of excavated dirt.
 The closure of the lower lot also blocked library patron access to the library's off-site parking on Meanly Drive.
 On May 20, 2025 (23 months into this estimated 18-month project), the City of San Diego Deputy Director of Library Operations described the status of the lower lot as: "The bottom lot is proposed to be expanded over the canyon to add additional parking.
 As communicated to me by the Engineering & Capital Projects Department, due to unforeseen conditions of the soils at the bottom of the canyon additional earthwork is required to sit the wall/supporting structure on appropriate soil.
 Geotechnical work called for removal of soil at a 5 ft depth, however, the rock foundation was found to be lower requiring 10 ft of earthwork, more grading work, importing of materials, and additional time is required.
 If not addressed, this could lead to settlement and safety issues in the future.
 The lower lot has 45 parking stalls, and an additional 39 are part of the design proposal."
 Unfortunately, the Deputy Director of Library Operations neglected to mention an additional problem with the lower parking lot.
 Excavation in the lower parking lot, done in preparation for the expansion of the lot, revealed the presence of a 24-inch outlet gate valve for nearby Lake Miramar.
 Apparently, when the library was built 30 years ago, the construction team simply paved the lower parking lot over the buried valve.
 The valve had deteriorated over the years and needed to be replaced along with an associated vault needed to house the valve.
 The official CIP status report for the Miramar Valve Replacement project indicates that the project was completed in Q3 2025.
-Since the library's lower parking lot expansion project was halted specifically pending the completion of the Miramar Valve Replacement project, one would assume that the parking lot work would have been resumed in Q3 2025; however, the lower parking lot remains untouched.
+Since the library's lower parking lot expansion project was halted specifically pending the completion of the Miramar Valve Replacement project, one would assume that the parking lot work would have been resumed in Q3 2025; however, as of Q2 2026 the lower parking lot remained untouched.
+Work on the lower parking lot is reported to have resumed coincident with the closure of the Scripps Miramar Ranch Library Center on May 9, 2026 for the purpose of starting unrelated library building renovations.
 Summary of Library Parking Lot Expansion Project The bottom line is that the Scripps Miramar Ranch Library Parking Lot "Expansion" Project has, thus far, reduced the number of available parking spaces from 70 to 34.
-Since the current official CIP estimated timeline provides a construction completion date of Q4 2026, it is not unreasonable to assume that the already delayed parking lot expansion project will be delayed for another year.
+Since the current official CIP estimated timeline provides a construction completion date of Q4 2026, it is not unreasonable to assume that the already delayed parking lot expansion project will be delayed at least to Q1 2027.
 This 18-month project is now estimated to take at least 40 months to complete.
 The 22-month delay is due to inadequate site investigation during the project design phase and the apparent lack of documentation regarding the adjacent lake's outlet valve.
-Despite the outlet valve and surrounding vault project having been completed in Q3 2025, work on the parking lot expansion has not been resumed.
+Despite the outlet valve and surrounding vault project having been completed in Q3 2025, work on the parking lot expansion was not resumed until May 12, 2026 (Q2 2026).
+San Diego Public Library management has stated that their expected completion date for the parking lot expansion project will be coincident with the completion of the Scripps Ranch Library roof/HVAC replacement project and the reopening of the library to the public on "an unknown re-open date in 2027."
 Miramar Valve Replacement Project

 This is identified by the CIP as Project B20015 and is officially (==>Click Here<==) described as: